neve-linux/neveports/Usage.md

 * [Help](#help)

 <a id="introduction"></a>

 ## Introduction

-The `cports` collection comes with a specialized build system, `cbuild`.
+The `nports` collection comes with a specialized build system, `nbuild`.
 The system provides a way for people to build their own binary packages from special templates.